MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

 > [!NOTE]
 > The [TDS endpoint setting](/power-platform/admin/settings-features) for your organization needs to be enabled.
 This feature is enabled by default, but if it's disabled for any reason, contact your Microsoft Power Platform administrator to enable it in the Power Platform admin center.

+## View your process map and related analytics

 Some key things to do here are to view the status of the recordings and analyze your process.
 The **Analyze** option in the menu gets you started.
 The analyze feature adds a selected recording into the process map and associated analytics.
 If a recording's status isn't *analyzed*, it won't be part of the analytics reports.

 - After the process is analyzed, the process map and related analytics are available when you select **Analytics** in the menu.